 The best way to avoid financial problems is to build a robust cash reserve that can handle your foreseeable needs.
 Building a cash reserve is simple but requires financial discipline and takes time.
 It’s a matter of setting some funds away every month until the reserve reaches the desired level.

-A strategy that works well for small companies with intermittent problems is offering an early payment discount to their clients.
+Offering an early payment discount to clients is an effective strategy for small companies with intermittent problems.
 As the name suggests, clients get a discount if they pay early.
 Typically, the discount averages 2% if they pay in ten days or less.
 Otherwise, they have to pay the total invoice price.

 c) Use financing